The Aviva Community Fund supports causes that make a real difference.

 Anyone can submit or vote for a project online.
 Projects that get enough votes make it to the final judging panel.

-The Aviva Community Fund is up and running now in Canada, France, Hong Kong, Italy, Poland, the UK, Vietnam, China and Ireland.
+The Aviva Community Fund is up and running now in Canada, France, Hong Kong, Italy, Poland, Singapore, the UK, Vietnam, China and Ireland.